maplemavin/docs/api_v1.md

 ### GET Parameters

 `honor_exclusivity`
-> <p> pass with value 0 or do not pass to return only non-exclusive audio.
-> <p> pass with value 1 to enable exclusive audio support. only audio
-> <p> which should be visible to the active user based on the audio's
+> <p> whether to restrict content exclusive to a specific tier based on the active user's permissions
-> <p> exclusivity setting and the user's fanclub status.
-> <p> requests without authentication or with non-fans will receive only
-> <p> non-exclusive audio.
-> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> accepted values are 0 to show all content and 1 to restrict to only exclusive content visible to the user.
-> <p> audio exclusive to their fanclub tier as well as non-exclusive
+> <p> defaults to 0
-> <p> audio.
-> <p> requests identifying an account administrator will receive all audio
-> <p> regardless of their exclusivity.

 `playlist_id`
 > <p> an audio playlist ID to limit the audio results to